|As Featured In:|

 If life is busy and you're dragging when you get to the gym, you're much better off hitting a set of deadlifts than you are doing some leg curls.

 8. Consider rearranging your schedule or changing your strength training program split.

-One of the biggest appeals of the Show and Go Training System I introduced was the versatility it provided via its 2x/week, 3x/week, and 4x/week strength training program options.
+One of the biggest appeals of The High Performance Handbook I introduced was the versatility it provided via its 2x/week, 3x/week, and 4x/week strength training program options.
 Being able to shift from one approach to another as your schedule gets busier or lighter is valuable flexibility.